bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 ## WSL Refinements

-Two additional files can be used to tailor and smarten up your configuration; the 'wsl.config' and 'wsl.conf'.
+Two additional files can be used to tailor and smarten up your configuration; the '.wslconfig' and 'wsl.conf'.
 For a complete list of options available you can peruse this link.

 https://docs.microsoft.com/en-us/windows/wsl/wsl-config